Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Share Sale and Purchase Agreement is an agreement between a buyer and purchaser in which the seller agrees to sell a stated number of shares at an agreed price.
+A Share Sale and Purchase Agreement is an agreement for the sale and purchase of a stated number of shares at an agreed price.
+The shareholder selling their shares is the seller and the party buying the shares is the buyer.
 This agreement details the terms and conditions of the sale and purchase of the shares.

 Note that the seller must be the owner (i.e the shareholder) of the shares it intends to sell in which case, it may decide to sell all or part of its shares.
 If the shareholder sells its entire shares in a company, it completely divests its interest in the shares in the company and automatically ceases to be a shareholder of the company.
 Also, before a party can transfer/sell shares, such party must hold shares in that company and can not transfer more than it has.